hoyleb/hoyleb.github.io/_posts/2016-9-1-Exploring-Parameter-Space.md

 Now let me show you what it can do, by means of a worked example.
 We'll use the same example as [here, by the emcee team](http://dan.iel.fm/emcee/current/user/line/).
 Be sure to check that excellent tutorial out first, and then come back here.

 Right, let's modify the likelihood function ```lnprior``` a bit, so that we can "count" how many calls to the likelihood function we have had.
+We'll set a random seed so that all the results are reproducible:

 ```
+np.random.seed(0)
 count = 0
 def lnlike(theta, x, y, yerr):
     #minor addition to count how many calls to likelihood function.